Japanese campuses of foreign universities

-Overview
+History

-Since the 1980s, some foreign universities, mainly American, have set up their campuses in Japan.
+Since the 1980s, some foreign universities, mainly from the United States, have set up their campuses in Japan.
 In the 1990s, there were approximately 40 Japanese campuses of foreign universities.
 Because almost all of them were from American universities, those campuses were often referred to as Japanese campuses of American universities.
 Since then, the majority of the schools have withdrawn, and in the 2000s, several universities from countries other than the United States opened Japanese campuses, decreasing the ratio of American universities.
 Therefore, as of 2021, such campuses are generally lumped together as Japan campuses of foreign universities.

 The Japanese campuses were not legitimate universities under the Japanese School Education Law because the main campus of these universities was an accredited university in its home country (foreign country outside of Japan), and the majority of their Japanese campuses provided a regular curriculum conforming to the laws and regulations of the home country.
-Therefore, their curricula was based on foreign education policies and not approved by MEXT.
+Therefore, their curricula were based on foreign education policies and not approved by MEXT.
 Furthermore, graduates of universities in foreign countries were generally eligible to apply for admission to Japanese graduate schools, but graduates of a foreign university’s Japanese campus were not eligible.
 Because there were no special treatments under other laws and regulations, most of those Japanese campuses were treated as unaccredited.

 Moreover, many campuses, especially American ones, had difficulty recruiting students because they could not gain the trust of parents due to the structure being so different from that of Japanese universities.
 For example, unlike in the Japanese system, it is easy to enter a school without taking examinations, but it is difficult to advance to the next grade.
 It is not unusual for students to drop out without being able to graduate.
 As a result, by the end of the 1990s, most of the campuses, except a few, had withdrawn and closed.

 However, in the early 2000s, MEXT revised the legal status of Japanese campuses, including the admission qualifications for Japanese graduate schools.
 This revision improved the student recruitment condition.

 Still, Japanese campuses approved by MEXT are not approved as Japanese universities under the Japanese School Education Law.
 Rather, they are designated as providing the same quality of education as that of the corresponding university campus(es) in a foreign country.
 Because the Japanese campuses are now stably positioned within the Japanese legal system, graduates of these campuses are allowed to enroll in graduate schools, transfer to Japanese universities, and transfer credits.

-Student Privileges
+Student privileges

 In addition, because these universities are conspicuously positioned in the law as foreign universities located in Japan, they have increasingly been treated in the same way as Japanese universities.
 The following are privileges commonly applicable to Japanese university students.
 Because Japan campuses of foreign universities have been designated as foreign universities in Japan, the enrolled students have also been eligible for the following: